 Hero (Nike, Airbus)

 The hero uses his/her strength and courage to overcome obstacles and inspires others to do the same.
-There is an interesting example from Nike here with Rory McEllroy chasing his hero, Tiger Woods.
+There is an interesting example from Nike here with Rory McIlroy chasing his hero, Tiger Woods.
 Titled “Ripple”, this film illustrates the way that heroes influence the next generation.

 Magician (Disney)